-Mom2Mom is a home-visiting project for mothers of young infants.
-Home-visitors are volunteers who are mothers from the community who are trained and supervised by professionals.
-Home-visits are weekly for 1-2 hours and continue until the infant is one year old.
-The project was founded in Jerusalem, Israel, in the year 2000 and now has branches throughout Israel.
+Mom2Mom is an attachment based, home-visiting project for mothers of young infants.
+Home-visitors are volunteers who are mothers from the community who are trained and supervised by our professional team.
+During the weekly home visits, a significant connection is established between the volunteer and the mother, which allows for a place for listening, support, and empowerment for the mother.
+The project was founded in Jerusalem in 2000 and today there are branches throughout the country.

-Prof. Marsha Kaitz, the founder of Mom2Mom in Jerusalem is politically active as well.
-Her efforts focus on the awareness of postpartum depression among Nurses and Pediatricians.
-More can be read in an article published in Haaretz here.
+The research of Prof. Marsha Kaitz, the founder of Mom2Mom in Jerusalem, focus on the awareness of postpartum depression among Nurses and Pediatricians.